weniv/En_pythonbest20/src/pages/question3.md

 ## Explanation for Examples

-- No one can be selected because selecting one of two equals 50%.
+- Example 1: No one can be selected because selecting one of two equals 50%.
-- Only 'A' with the highest score can be selected because selecting one of the four people equals 25% which is less than 30%.
+- Example 2: Only 'A' with the highest score can be selected because selecting one of the four people equals 25% which is less than 30%.